gmph/gmph.github.io/_posts/2015-08-09-mentalhealth.md

 My own attempts to overcome depression and anxiety are still ongoing so, apart from saying that I am currently considering medication, this is where my input to this section ends.
 I have asked a friend who has experience of medication and the next steps in seeking treatment and help by writing a few paragraphs about that process and what it was like for her.

-`Add ADC's experience with medication below.`
+`Add Anna's experience with medication below.`

 > Cras mattis consectetur purus sit amet fermentum.
 Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Donec sed odio dui.
 Praesent commodo cursus magna, vel scelerisque nisl consectetur et.
 Donec sed odio dui.
 >